Geri-Borbas/iOS.Labs.physicsBody/README.md

 ---------------------------

-A lovely category telling if an SKPhysicsBody is contained by another.
+A lovely category telling if a volume-based SKPhysicsBody is contained by another.

 ```Objective-C